-Ballinamuck is one of the most historic towns in north Longford because of the great battle that was fought there in 1798 between the combined Irish and French forces under General Humbert and General Blake and the English under Lord Cornwallis.
+Ballinamuck is one of the most historic towns in Longford due to a battle fought there in 1798.
+The Battle of Ballinamuck pitted the combined Irish and French forces under General Humbert and General Blake against the English under Lord Cornwallis.

 Things to Do

 A 4.5km looped walk developed by the Ballinamuck Community Enterprise Group.
 Edenmore Bog is one of a network of ‘Raised Bogs’ that can be found throughout the midlands of Ireland.
 Raised Bogs are highly acidic, waterlogged and nutrient-deprived habitats which support a range of specialised plants and animals.
 This habitat has become very rare in Europe.
 For further info see edenmore-bog-walk.

 The centre of Edenmore bog is in relatively pristine condition, and supports two rare mosses that are only found on high quality raised bog.
 The edges of the bog support a range of woodland, grassland and wetland habitats, which add to the diversity of flora and fauna in the area.

 Located only 5km north of Ballinamuck in County Longford, the cemetery at Tubberpatrick contains interesting memorials to honour General Blake and Gunner Magee, both involved in the Battle of Ballinamuck against the English in 1798.
 The two men were executed and buried following the defeat of the Irish.

 This long-established graveyard contains an interesting collection of mainly 19th and 20th-century grave markers, some of which are of artistic merit, including a number of cut stone Celtic high cross-style and obelisk-type memorials.
 The earliest legible grave marker dates to 1670 and commemorates Jacobus Farrel.